Seasons in India and their Months: Types & Characteristics

 What are the 4 seasons in India?

-What are the main seasons in India?
+What are the months and seasons in India?

 Got a question on this topic?